kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 By decoupling `PodGroup` as a standalone runtime object:

-- `Workload` defines scheduling policy that describes scheduling constraints and requirements.
+- `Workload` defines scheduling policy that describes scheduling constraints and requirements
-- `PodGroupTemplate` provides the blueprint for runtime PodGroup creation.
+- `PodGroupTemplate` provides the blueprint for runtime PodGroup creation
-- `PodGroup` becomes a mutable, controller-owned object with its own lifecycle
+- `PodGroup` is a controller-owned runtime object with its own lifecycle

 ### Goals